mapbox/dr-ui/docs/src/pages/batfish-helpers.md

 - `path` (required) string.
 Top-level folder in `src/pages`.
 - `title` (required) string.
 Title of the product.
 - `tag` (optional) string.
 Name of tag to add to ProductMenu.
 [See options](/dr-ui/#productmenu).
-- `dropdown` (optional) object.
-Label and items to display as a dropdown.

 ### Example